BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 The Value Mapping and Value Mapping (Flattening) functoids are used to provide a conditional mapping from an input instance message to an output instance message.
 When their first input parameter is true, the second input parameter is put into the specified element or attribute in the output instance message; otherwise, that element or attribute is not created in the output instance message.

-The Default Value Mapping have a similar but different behavior.
+The Default Value Mapping has a similar but different behavior.
 You can use the Default Value Mapping functoid to return a value from one of two input parameters.
-If the value of the first input parameter is Null or Empty, then the value of the second input parameter is returned, otherwise, the first input is returned.
+If the value of the first input parameter is Null or Empty, then the value of the second input parameter is returned; otherwise, the first input parameter is returned.

 Parameters